advocations/skype/Skype/UCWA/failedDeliveryParticipant_ref.md

 ### GET

-Returns a representation of a [participant (UCWA)](participant_ref.md) that failed to receive an instant message sent by the user.
+Returns a representation of a [participant](participant_ref.md) that failed to receive an instant message sent by the user.

 #### Request body